 Mongolians which invaded whole of Anatolia in 1240 after the Kösedag defeat converted Kirsehir into a rest stop for winter and a summer place in the plateau.
 The long lasting military presence of Mongolians in Kirsehir turned it into an important political and military center.

 Nureddin Cibril Bin Cacabey, who was appointed as Emir to Kirsehir in 1260's, started the first significant construction activities of the Turkish period, thanks to the good relations he established with the Mongolians.
-Cacabey Medrese which was one of the first schools of astronomy and Cacabey Inn near Kizilirmak as well as numerous big and small buildings were all realized during his times.
+Cacabey Medrese which was one of the first schools of astronomy built in 1272 and Cacabey Inn near Kizilirmak river as well as numerous big and small buildings were all realized during his times.

 In 1293, Mevlana's son Sultan Veled sent ambassadors to certain centers in Anatolia, with the aim of spreading the Mevlevi belief of Sufism.
 The person assigned to Kirsehir was Seyh Süleyman Türkmani who established a lodge in Kirsehir and spread Mevlevi belief from this base.
 His close relationship to Mevlana and Mevlana's appreciation of him are apparent from his letters.